Screenwriting Blog

 You may also be interested in...

-What is a Beat in Screenwriting?
+Use a Beat in a Screenplay

 In the film industry, the word beat gets thrown around all the time, and it doesn’t always mean the same thing.
 Beat holds various meanings when you’re talking about it in context of the screenplay, versus in context of the timing of a film.
 Confusing!
 Never fear, our breakdown is here.
 A beat in dialogue usually means the screenwriter wants to indicate a pause.
 It’s a theatrical term that you shouldn’t really use outright in your screenplay, because its seen as instruction to the actor and/or director.
 And actors and directors don’t always like being told what to do!
 What’s more, just adding (beat) to...